UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

 users must explicitly request a version of a piece of software.
 As of today, there are nearly
-[800+ programs and packages, with multiple versions](../software/overview.md) available on all UPPMAX clusters.
+[800+ programs and packages, with multiple versions](../software/overview.md) available on the older UPPMAX clusters.
+So far on Pelle there are about 100.
 Using explicit versions of software is easy to do and improves the reproducibility of the scripts written.